2025–26 Milwaukee Bucks season

-The 2025–26 Milwaukee Bucks season is the 58th season for the franchise in the National Basketball Association (NBA).
-This is the Bucks first full season since the 2012–13 season that Khris Middleton was not on the roster, for first time since the 2017–18 season that Pat Connaughton and Brook Lopez were not on their opening day roster, and for first time since the 2022–23 season that Damian Lillard was not on the opening day roster.
+The 2025–26 Milwaukee Bucks season was the 58th season for the franchise in the National Basketball Association (NBA).
+This was the Bucks first full season since the 2012–13 season that Khris Middleton was not on the roster, for first time since the 2017–18 season that Pat Connaughton and Brook Lopez were not on their opening day roster, and for first time since the 2022–23 season that Damian Lillard was not on the opening day roster.
+Middleton was traded to the Washington Wizards during the 2024–25 midseason for Kyle Kuzma, whereas Connaughton was traded to the Charlotte Hornets and Lopez signed with the Los Angeles Clippers.
+Following the Bucks' shocking decision to waive Lillard, he returned to his old team, the Portland Trail Blazers, although it has been confirmed he would be missing the entire season due to rehabilitation on his torn Achilles.